Postmaster-Live/postmaster/postmaster_white_paper.md

 # **Postmaster**

+Postmaster leverages a composite vector database to bring efficiency and precision to knowledge retrieval.

 ## **Limitations of Traditional RAG Approaches**

 Traditional Retrieval-Augmented Generation (RAG) systems primarily rely on single-vector embeddings for knowledge retrieval, which can limit efficiency and precision.
 These approaches typically use a single-vector representation per document, leading to several challenges: